Is Casa Milà Worth It? Honest Review + Tips

 The Attic

-Casa Milà’s attic is definitely the most educational part of the tour.
-Its 270 catenary arches, designed to resemble the ribcage of an animal, showcase Gaudí’s mastery of organic architecture.
-The space feels both futuristic and ancient, like stepping into the belly of a giant whale.
+Its 270 catenary arches were designed to resemble the ribcage of an animal, and the space feels like stepping into the belly of a giant whale.

 You’ll get a deeper understanding of how he combined traditional building techniques with innovative ideas inspired by nature.